-The Ameican tenor, Nico Castel, was born in Portugal, raised in Venezuela, he finally made his way to New York to pursue his musical interests where he became the first winner of the "Joy in Singing" award which launched his career.
+The Ameican tenor and vocal coach, Nico Castel (born: Naftali Chaim Castel Kalinhoff), was born in Portugal, raised in Venezuela, he finally made his way to New York to pursue his musical interests where he became the first winner of the "Joy in Singing" award which launched his career.
 Soon after, he made his debut with Santa Fe Opera, New York City Opera, and then the Metropolitan Opera Company where he is celebrating his 31st year.
 His tenure at the Met includes 21 years as staff diction coach.

 Nico Castel’s contributions to the world of opera are vast and varied.
 His over 45 years of work in this field, performing, studying, teaching and developing and perfecting his skills and many talents have earned him the international acclaim as tenor, teacher, translator and unparalleled diction and style master coach he enjoys today.

-Nico Castel is on the faculties of The Juilliard School of Music and Mannes College of Music in New York and is a noted lecturer and teacher at universities and conservatories throughout the world.
-His language and diction classes are taught at The Juilliard School, Manhattan Music Division, Eastman Music Division, University of Indiana, New York University, Metropolitan Opera Company, New York City Opera Company, Chicago Opera Center, Pittsburgh Opera Center, and A.I.M.S.
+Nico Castel was on the faculties of The Juilliard School of Music and Mannes College of Music in New York and is a noted lecturer and teacher at universities and conservatories throughout the world.
+His language and diction classes were taught at The Juilliard School, Manhattan Music Division, Eastman Music Division, University of Indiana, New York University, Metropolitan Opera Company, New York City Opera Company, Chicago Opera Center, Pittsburgh Opera Center, and A.I.M.S.
 (Graz, Austria).
-Since 1992 he has been Adjunct Professor of Music at the Boston University.
-In a recent development, Castel has joined MusAcom, an exciting new company providing affordable PracticePaks of major repertoire for students and professionals worldwide.
+Since 1992 he was Adjunct Professor of Music at the Boston University.
+In a recent development, Castel joined MusAcom, an exciting new company providing affordable PracticePaks of major repertoire for students and professionals worldwide.

-Nico Castel 's heritage and lifetime of knowledge and experience in the fields of language, singing and opera have culminated in his publications of opera libretti translations and diction manuals.
+Nico Castel 's heritage and lifetime of knowledge and experience in the fields of language, singing and opera are culminated in his publications of opera libretti translations and diction manuals.